Tag: Swinburne

 They were held in Harrismith, Eeram, Verkykerskop, Mont Pelaan and Aberfeldy; and on the farms Appin near Swinburne, Primrose near van Reenen, and Maraishoek.

-The entry fee was one pound per event – and prize money was less than the entry fee!
+The entry fee was one pound per event – and he remembers prize money being less than the entry fee!

 Events included Tent pegging; Sword and ring; Sword; Lance & ring; Potato & bucket.